The Power Of Paper

 Not Just Any Paper Instrument

 Our Paper Orchestra program has continued to grow over these past nine years.
 Each year, our team works to build upon the paper instrument tradition from Venezuela's El Sistema program.
 In many parts of Venezuela, resources to acquire real instruments are limited.
 As a way to keep young children engaged in the music community of their local nucelo, or community center, they make paper instruments to begin learning basic musicianship skills until a real instrument becomes available.
-At JQOP, we have carried this tradition and each year and introduce new design elements, organize fun community performances, and make way for more opportunities for our families and community members to take part in this semester-long experience.
+At BMP, we have carried this tradition and each year introduce new design elements, organize fun community performances, and make way for more opportunities for our families and community members to take part in this semester-long experience.

-This year, our JQOP Mozart team and executive director worked with middle school students and staff from the Beaver Country Day School to build upon last year's laser-cut cardboard instruments.
-Beaver students met three times per week with Beaver design coaches Amelia Walske and Nate Guevin to create paper instrument kits, delivered them to JQOP, and helped our students and families in the assembly of the paper instruments.
+This year, our BMP Mozart team and executive director worked with middle school students and staff from the Beaver Country Day School to build upon last year's laser-cut cardboard instruments.
+Beaver students met three times per week with Beaver design coaches Amelia Walske and Nate Guevin to create paper instrument kits, delivered them to BMP, and helped our students and families in the assembly of the paper instruments.